Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Rush Creek is divided into two connected but distinct blocks of single-family homes.
 Nearly all of the neighborhood is detached, 3–5 bedroom, two-story product built by the same developer between approximately 1996 and 1999.

-• Saddle Wood Drive and Spurs (Easterly Block - spur streets are Morning Star Court, Trailview Court and Dry Creek Lane) — 60 homes: The larger, more well-known block.
+The larger, more well-known block.
 Wider street feel, more variety in lot size and home configuration.
 Interior spurs (smaller side-streets off Saddle Wood) tend to trade at the highest $/SF in the neighborhood due to lower traffic and direct preserve adjacency.
 The "aspirational" Rush Creek addresses are almost all on Saddle Wood spurs.
 Many consider Dry Creek the best, although all homes backing to open space fetch premiums.

-Homes that back up to Atherton Avenue can experience regular and conspicuous noise levels due to the traffic on Atherton Avenue.
+Insider Nuance: Homes that back up to Atherton Avenue can experience regular and conspicuous noise levels due to the traffic on Atherton Avenue.
 This can be worse during commute hours.
 Also, there is a portion of HWY 37 close to HWY 101 that can flood during heavy, extended storms (perhaps every few years).
 When this occurs, traffic is redirected to Atherton Avenue, which temporarily can cause additional traffic.
 Not surprisingly, homes located adjacent to Atherton Avenue sell at the lower end of the pricing spectrum for Rush Creek.
-The streets impacted by this include Oak Shade, Morning Star and the foot Saddle Wood, nearest Atherton.
+The streets impacted by this include Oak Shade, Morning Star and the foot of Saddle Wood, nearest Atherton.

 How these two blocks differ in real life